 JB: So, why are indie labels so important and vital then?
 You have to work twice as hard, there’s no guarantee of success, particularly financially or commercially…

 AW: “Because art made by people because they can’t do anything else is usually imbued with more magic than that made just for commercial purposes.
-Actually that’s not totally true because a lot of great pop music that was made 30 or 40 years ago that was supposed to be throwaway still resonates and it was made for purely commercial purposes.
+Actually, that’s not totally true because a lot of great pop music that was made 30 or 40 years ago that was supposed to be throwaway still resonates and it was made for purely commercial purposes.
 It’s just that there will always be people that don’t want to abide by the rules.
-There will always be heretics basically, and thank goodness for that, because they move the world… heresy is what moves the world forwards.”
+There will always be heretics basically, and thank goodness for that, because they move the world… heresy is what moves the world forward.”

 JB: A guiding motivation for Moine Dubh then?